 When I tell people that I earn my living as a Professional Landman, I am always asked two questions.
 The first question: Don't you mean Landwoman? or Landperson?
 The second question: What is that?

-First question: No, I mean Landman.
+First answer: No, I mean Landman.
 It is not a gender specification, but it is what we do.
 And we are proud to be called Landmen!

 I love researching.
 I find some very interesting, odd tidbits and names that can be worked into future stories.
 For example, in research conducted in East Texas, I found an attorney whose actual name was Barefoot Sanders.
 How about that for a name?
-Also, in East Texas, a man's will stipulated that he would be buried on the hill with his horse and his dog, not in the family cemetary.
-He also insisted that his wife's family not be told when he died, because they did not like him.
+Also, in East Texas, a man's will stipulated that he wanted be buried on the hill with his horse and his dog, not in the family cemetery.
+He also insisted that his wife's family not be told when he died.